idkjs/got-reason/README.md

 see:<https://www.formidable.com/blog/2019/strong-typing/> for Typescript Version via [@smusumeche](https://twitter.com/smusumeche)'s excellent blog post.
 Thanks, Steve.

+## Running

+`cd got-server && yarn && yarn start`
+`cd ../`
+`yarn and yarn watch`
+In new terminal, `yarn start`

 ## Todo

 - Figure out how to use `Belt.Array.concat` or some other method to get the items in `src/Detail.re` `allegiances to render with a comma between them.
-I need it to know how to get it to look like this:
+I need it to know how to get it to look like this: Answer is in `Detail.re`

 - Figure out how to create and use graphql fragments using [reason-apollo](https://github.com/apollographql/reason-apollo)